*This is a sponsored post.

 3. Get Creative

 Mix the medicine in something else, but don’t try to hide it because they’ll taste it and refuse to have more.
 Again, you can combine the first strategy here and offer two choices.
 “Do you want this mixed in applesauce or a milkshake?”
 Or, “Would you rather have the pill wrapped in peanut butter or cheese?”
-Also, some medicines can be frozen into cubes and licked like a Popsicle.
+Also, some medicines can be frozen into cubes and licked like a Popsicle (check out this simple 2 ingredient Popsicle for Sore Throats).
 Or, like Maty’s Cough Syrup, you can heat it up a little and put in some warm apple cider or pour over ice cream.
 Try not to make the quantity of what they are trying to eat too large because if they aren’t feeling good it may be too much for them to eat and you won’t be able to measure how much of the medicine they’ve consumed.

 4. Catch Them Off Guard